• Office Hours : Monday, 3.00 – 4.00 and by appointment

 Subject to change.

-o Week 3: Finding and Evaluating Online Communication
+• Week 3: Finding and Evaluating Online Information

-o Week 5: Networks – Social and Technological
+• Week 4: Networks – Social and Technological

 III.
 Evaluation